iTwin/itwinjs-core/docs/learning/backend/Workspace.md

 ### WorkspaceContainer.Name and WorkspaceContainer.Id

 Every `WorkspaceContainer` has a unique identifier called a [WorkspaceContainer.Id]($backend). `WorkspaceContainer.Id`s may be GUIDs or any other identifier scheme that guarantees uniqueness.
-Since `WorkspaceContainer.Id`s can therefore be long and hard to recognize, `WorkspaceContainer`s can also be identified with a shorter, human recognizable `WorkspaceContainer.Name`.
+When the WorkspaceContainer is stored in the cloud, the `WorkspaceContainer.Id` identifies the name  con Since `WorkspaceContainer.Id`s can therefore be long and hard to recognize, `WorkspaceContainer`s can also be identified with a shorter, human recognizable `WorkspaceContainer.Name`.
 This not only provides an easier to recognize and understand scheme for interacting with `WorkspaceContainer`s, but also provides a level of indirection that can be useful for substituting different `WorkspaceContainer`s for the same `WorkspaceContainer.Name` at runtime, for example for versioning.

-#### The `workspace` Settings
+#### Workspace related SettingsSchemas

 ```ts
     "cloud/accounts": {